 What is an MBA?

+What is an MBA?
 A Master of Business Administration, or MBA, is a general graduate business degree that teaches students technical, managerial, and leadership skills.
 Earning an MBA gives you valuable business acumen, expands your professional network, and creates new opportunities.
 It’s an ideal option to consider whether you want to enhance your career, transition to a new industry, or become an entrepreneur.

 An MBA is a generalist degree that covers a variety of business principles, such as accounting, economics, finance, and marketing.
 Throughout your program, you’ll apply ideas from the classroom during real-world consulting projects and gain exposure to an array of business functions.
 You’ll also learn from your classmates’ and others’ practical experience via group work and case studies.
-The results will afford you a comprehensive set of business and management skills that are applicable to a wide range of industries and career tracks.
-Click to watch this short video about what to expect during your MBA program.
+The end result is a comprehensive set of business and management skills you can apply to a wide range of industries and career tracks.

 MBA programs attract applicants with work experience from all industries.
 While there’s no perfect time to pursue an MBA, most programs prefer or require prior experience—some more than others.
 Ninety-eight percent of EMBA applicants have three or more years of work experience, followed by 75 percent and 66 percent of professional and full-time MBA candidates, respectively.
-However, there are some programs designed for the recent graduate and your bachelor’s degree does not have to carry a business focus.
-When it comes to an MBA candidate’s undergraduate studies, over half hold a nonbusiness-related degree (54 percent), while 46 percent have previously studied business.
+However, there are programs designed for recent graduates who don’t have a bachelor’s degree with a business focus.
+When it comes to MBA candidates’ undergraduate studies, over half hold nonbusiness-related degrees (54 percent), while 46 percent have previously studied business.

-How long will it take me to get an MBA?
+How long does it take to get your MBA?

-The duration of your MBA will depend on which program format you choose.
+The duration of your MBA depends on which program format you choose.
 On average, full-time MBAs take 18 months to complete, followed by EMBAs (20 months), and professional MBAs (26 months part time, flexible, and online).
 Another graduate business degree option is a Masters in Management (MIM), which also takes an average of 18 months to complete.
-Most prospective MBA students prefer full-time enrollment with in-person coursework, however, different programs are appropriate for different students.
-Read more about the full-time two-year MBA, full-time one-year MBA, and part-time MBA programs to help you decide which best meets your needs.
+Most prospective MBA students prefer full-time enrollment with in-person coursework; however, different programs are appropriate for different students.
+Read more about full-time two-year MBA, full-time one-year MBA, and part-time MBA programs to help you decide which best meets your needs.

-When full-time MBA alumni were asked about the value of B-school, the vast majority consider their degree personally, professionally, and financially rewarding (95 percent, 91 percent, and 79 percent).
-MBA alumni say their degree not only prepared them for leadership positions, but also increased their earning power and opportunities for quicker career advancement.
+When full-time MBA alumni were asked about the value of business school, the vast majority consider their degree personally, professionally, and financially rewarding (95 percent, 91 percent, and 79 percent).
 According to the Association of International Graduate Admissions Consultants annual survey of MBA applicants, the top reasons candidates choose an MBA are to: acquire new skills, gain access to job prospects, change careers, access a strong network, and increase their salaries.

 Additionally, graduate business degrees make you more marketable, which often translates to higher wages.
-In the Graduate Management Admission Council’s 2018 Corporate Recruiters Survey, 81 percent of the companies said they planned to hire MBA talent last year and in the US, graduates were offered a starting base salary that was US$40,000 above that for bachelor’s degree holders alone.
 Find out how much you could earn post-MBA by using our interactive salary calculator and watch this short video on why your peers chose to pursue an MBA.